holoviz/hvplot/doc/ref/plotting_options/index.md

 .. plotting-options-table:: Resampling Options
 ```

+See [this page](./resampling) for more information on these options.

 ## Geographic Options

 Options for geographic plots, including map projections, tile overlays, and geographic features like coastlines and borders: